jdmarble/happyfold/apps/cilium/README.md

 * **Network Policy Enforcer**:
   Cilium enforces all of the applications' `NetworkPolicy` rules.

+## Dependencies

+This app can be installed before any of its dependencies, but it won't be able to function properly until they are installed.

+This app depends on cert-manager to generate TLS certificates for the HTTPS gateway.

 ## Installation

 Change your current working directory to the app directory.